-You must keep your Appointment of Candidate's Representative, form P 04 201, with you while working on an advance polling day or on Election Day.
+You must keep your Appointment of Candidate's Representative, form M 04 201, or Appointment of Plebiscite Scrutineer, form M 04 203, with you while working on an advance polling day or on Election Day.

 Polls are open from 10:00 a.m. to 8:00 p.m. on the advance polling days and on Election Day.
 Ballot boxes will be sealed by election officers approximately 15 minutes before the polls open, so if you are to observe the sealing, make sure you arrive by 9:30 a.m.